BU URBAN Internship Course

 - Templer, P., et al. (2024).
 “Strengthening graduate education and addressing environmental challenges through solutions-oriented partnerships and interdisciplinary training.”
 Sustainable Earth Reviews, 7(3). pdf

-- Brainstorm three audiences who may be interested by your internship work, and what you would prioritize communicating to them.
+- Brainstorm three individuals you would be interested in inviting for an informational interview.
+Who may be interested by your internship work, and what you would prioritize communicating to them?
 Consider organizations, community groups, impacted parties, offices, or individuals that are doing (or might want to do) similar work.
-Try to find specific people to connect with – perhaps to share a policy brief with them, invite to a meeting, or call for an informational interview.
-Send the names (or at least the organization) to Heather sometime on or before June 10.
+Try to find specific people that you could connect with – who you could imagine sharing a policy brief with, inviting to a meeting, or calling for an informational interview.
+Send the names (or at least the organization) to Emily sometime on or before the day of the next class session.

 Session 2: The Big Picture